UtsavMakhija/student-data-management-system/statement.md

-## 📝 Project Statement: Simple Student Management System (CLI)
+## Project Statement: Simple Student Management System (CLI)

 -----

-### 🎯 Problem Statement
+### Problem Statement

-The goal is to address the need for a **simple, accessible, and quick-to-use digital system** to store, retrieve, update, and delete basic academic and personal records for students.
+The goal is to address the need for a **simple, accessible, and quick-to-use digital system** to store, view, update, and delete basic academic and personal records for students.
 Currently, managing student data often relies on manual, scattered, or overly complex systems, leading to inefficiencies in tracking essential information like admission details, personal identifiers, and subject grades.
-This project provides a consolidated, in-memory solution for fundamental data management operations.
+This project provides a simple consolidated, in-memory solution for fundamental data management operations.

 -----

-### 🌐 Scope of the Project
+### Scope of the Project

 The scope of this project is limited to providing core **CRUD (Create, Read, Update, Delete)** functionalities for student records within a **Command Line Interface (CLI)** environment.